 If your idea needs a little more work, we can help there too.
 A group of agencies that support entrepreneurship in Monroe County have come together to form, Launch 734, an entrepreneurial support network for Monroe County.
-Additionally, the Small Business Development Center.
-A devoted team of experienced business leaders and knowledge experts will help you build an informed roadmap.
-Monroe County’s SBDC services fall under the Greater Washtenaw Region; for more information, please visit SBDC .
+Additionally, the Small Business Development Center’s devoted team of experienced business leaders and knowledge experts can help you work on your plan.
+Monroe County’s SBDC services fall under the Greater Washtenaw Region; for more information, please contact the BDC or visit SBDC.

 - Organizations that discriminate in either policy or practice against people because of their age, race, national origin, ethnicity, creed, gender, sexual orientation or disability

-- Programs that proselytize or promote specific religious doctrine
+- Programs that proselytize or promote specific religious doctrines

 - Sponsorships for fundraising events